 Sure, there problems that need to be solved.
 Guess what?
 Issues are resolved and life goes on.
 There is no drama.

 I will say this—after the disaster of a marriage to a sociopath, I am highly appreciative of my new husband.
 He, too, was previously married, and although his ex wasn’t malicious, the relationship had become empty.
 So we both appreciate each other.
 In fact, we find joy in each other.

 So how does this happen?
 How do you make the transition from wounded victim to a whole person ready for love?

 As I’ve written before, I believe your emotional pain needs to be processed.
 When my heart was broken, it allowed all the trauma from my bad marriage, and all the pent-up pain from other disappointments in my life, to be released.
 Slowly, over time, it came flowing out, through tears, yelling, screaming and punching pillows.

 You don’t want to inflict this display on other people—my releases were witnessed only by my therapist and my dog.
 And they really upset the dog.

 The emotional release takes time, because we all have many layers of pain.
 But as the negative energy dissipates, there is room in your being for something else.
 That something else is love.

 So if you’re in recovery after a run-in with a sociopath, give yourself time and permission to heal.
 Trust that you’ve learned the red flags of personality disorders, and by listening to your instincts, you won’t be deceived again.
-Believe that love is possible, and someday, it will find you.
+Believe that real love is possible, know that real love is easy, and someday, it will find you.